Workshops and Information Sessions

 Throughout the academic year, the Postbac Premed Program offers workshops and information sessions to augment students' classroom experience and the support they receive from their premedical advisor.
 Workshops and information sessions are held on a variety of topics from application preparation to glide year planning.

-Dates and additional information on these workshops and information sessions may be found in the Postbac Premed News and Announcements twice-weekly email and on the Postbac Premed calendar.
+Dates and additional information on these workshops and information sessions may be found in the Postbac Premed News and Announcements weekly email and on the Postbac Premed calendar.

 Application Year Panel (Spring)